SFTtech/openage/doc/reverse_engineering/formations.md

 ### Individual Subformation

-For a start one has to look at the behavior of an individual subformation first.
+For a start one has to look at the behavior of an individual subformation.
 Let's assume we have a single subformation consisting of ranged units (`subformation[3]`).

 ```
 ............